 As with every Minecraft update since I first played in 2010, my strategy with the Minecraft 1.15 Java snapshot is to wait for people much more creative than me to decide how to best use its new features, after which I shamelessly copy their cool inventions in my own worlds.
 As a testament to their ingenuity, players have already come up with unexpected uses for the new honey block added in the snapshot of Minecraft 1.15 accessible to Java edition players.

-According to the official patch notes, the new honey block has several interesting properties:
+According to the official patch notes, the new Minecraft honey (opens in new tab)block has several interesting properties:

 - Walking and jumping is limited

 - If you stand on a honey block that is pushed by a piston, you come along for the ride

 - Jump into a wall of honey blocks to slide down and slow your fall

 - Landing on a honey block cushions your fall somewhat

 - When a honey block is pushed or pulled by a piston, it attempts to move all adjacent blocks in the same direction (just like slime blocks)